Laravel-Backpack/docs/6.x/base-components.md

 </x-backpack::menu-dropdown>
 ```

+Notes:
+- on `menu-dropdown` you can define `nested="true"` to flag that dropdown as nested (aka. having a parent); so you can have dropdown in dropdown in dropdown;
-Note that you can further customize both components using custom attributes.
-If you define a `target` on one, that will be passed down to the `a` element.
+- on both components, you can also define custom attributes; eg. if you define a `target` on one, that will be passed down to the `a` element;

 <hr>